 OKRs for Alignment

-In a "command and control" structured organisation, goals are set at the top and handed downwards with strict focus on goal cascade.
+In a "command and control" structured organization, goals are set at the top and handed downwards with a strict focus on goal cascading.
 Agility, flexibility and creativity become a casualty when strict cascading is practiced.

-Modern, agile organisations encourage a healthy balance between alignment and autonomy, common purpose and creative latitude.
+Modern, agile organizations encourage a healthy balance between alignment and autonomy, and between common purpose and creative latitude.

-John Doerr, in his book "Measure What Matters", says, "High performing teams thrive on a creative tension between top-down and bottom-up goal setting, a mix of aligned and unaligned OKRs."
+In his book "Measure What Matters", John Doerr says, "High performing teams thrive on a creative tension between top-down and bottom-up goal setting, a mix of aligned and unaligned OKRs."

 Whilst 100% autonomy is utopian, a 50-50 mix of top-down and bottom-up goals help teams innovate and thrive.

 As companies become large and intricate and projects or initiatives require complex orchestration of interdependent teams, unacknowledged dependencies remain the number one cause of project slippage.
 When OKRs call out cross-functional dependancies in a transparent and visible manner, troubled spots can be attacked quickly and any blockers can be addressed immediately.